paosu95/paosu95/README.md

  <br/>

-I am a Full Stack Developer 🎓 graduated from www.soyhenry.com, I am interested in the world of software development and also in the constant learning of new technologies.
+I am a Full Stack Developer from www.soyhenry.com, I am interested in the world of software development and also in the constant learning of new technologies.

 <br>